Prospects for direct CP tests of $hqq$ interactions

 \section{Experimental sensitivity}

 Given the ability to model the progression of CP information from the Higgs-boson decay to the final-state particles, we next investigate the potential experimental sensitivity to the CP structure of $hqq$ interactions at future colliders.
 We focus on $hbb$ and $hcc$ interactions, for which heavy-quark effective theory can be used.
-The analysis requires $>10^8$ Higgs-boson events, which could be produced by a high-luminosity $pp$, $e^+ e^-$, or $\mu^+ \mu^-$ collider.
+Approximately one in $10^6$ $h\to q\bar{q}$ decays are reconstructible for a CP test because of the fragmentation of both quarks into baryons ($\approx 1\%$), the branching ratios for both baryons to decay into measurable final states ($\approx 1\%$), and the reconstruction acceptance ($\approx 1\%$).
+The analysis thus requires $>10^8$ Higgs-boson events, which could be produced by a high-luminosity $pp$, $e^+ e^-$, or $\mu^+ \mu^-$ collider.

 The proposed FCC-hh would provide an integrated luminosity of 20~ab$^{-1}$ of $\sqrt{s}= 100$~TeV $pp$ collisions in each of two detectors over a span of two and a half decades~\cite{fcchh}.
 To study the $h\to q\bar{q}$ decay, the $h\ell\nu$ and $h\ell\ell$ ($\ell = e,\mu$) production processes would be needed to avoid the large QCD multijet backgrounds.
 Combining the respective cross sections of 3.4~pb and 0.75~pb~\cite{vhxsec,pdg}, and the yields of two experiments, gives a total of 170 million Higgs boson events.